stefreak/syselevenstack-documentation/english/docs/documentation/networking.md

 #### Prerequisites

 * Access to the [Dashboard](https://dashboard.cloud.syseleven.net)
-* at least 2 existing routers/networks
+* at least two existing routers/networks
 * different IP ranges in both networks

 #### Step One: Login